heyoeyo/muggled_sam/README.md

 For a more hackable version of cross-image detection (i.e. using an object from one image to detect objects in other images), see the [cross-image object detection](https://github.com/heyoeyo/muggled_sam/tree/main/simple_examples#object-detection-cross-image) example.

+# Changelog

+Over time there have been several breaking changes to the SAM implementations in MuggledSAM, these are documented in the [changelog](https://github.com/heyoeyo/muggled_sam/blob/main/.readme_assets/CHANGELOG.md).

 # Acknowledgements

 The code in this repo is entirely based off the original segment-anything github repos: